 The causes of blood cancer are still unclear, however, there are certain risk factors that are associated with blood cancer.
 The causes of blood cancer can be genetic.

 The article contains some useful information about the blood cancer causes, survival chances and effects.

-This is the only confirmed lifestyle related risk factor for blood cancer.
-Smoking is commonly known for causing lung cancer or mouth cancer, however, it also affect the cells that indirectly come in contact with smoke, like blood cells.
+Smoking is commonly known for causing lung cancer or mouth cancer, but it also has a strong association with blood cancer.

 Exposure to chemicals like benzene.
 Benzene is used in the rubber industry, oil refineries, chemical plants, shoe manufacturing, and gasoline-related industries.
 Some studies tell that heavy factory exposure to formaldehyde increase the risk of blood cancer.

 The patients who have been treated with chemotherapy, have high risk of developing blood cancer.